AshleyFitness/Tip4Serv-Ark-SA/README.md

 **Prerequisites:**
 - You must first enable the **"Allow quantity choice"** option in your product settings.

-Use this command on Tip4serv if you wish to sell bundles of 200 points:
+**Use this command on Tip4serv if you wish to sell bundles of 200 points:**

-**Command:**
 - `AddPoints {eosid} {quantity*200}`

-This command will execute in your server console after a purchase if a player buys the product four times:
+**This command will execute in your server console after a purchase if a player buys the product four times:**
 - `AddPoints 000263b63d2641b080241ce6463a0754 800`

 ## Comparison: Plugin vs RCON